jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 If you need to deploy Enterprise Gateway to a restricted Kubernetes cluster with _RBAC_ and _PodSecurityPolicies_ enabled, you may want to consider deploying Enterprise Gateway components as separate helm releases:

-### 1. Helm release which will configure required RBAC, PSP, and service accounts.
+### 1. Helm release which will configure required RBAC, PSP, and service accounts

 - Typically, this will be done by the Cluster Administrator.